Skip to Content

 home fragrance guide for the holidays

-You probably have more visitors to your home during the holiday season than any other time of year, and many of them will likely be guests you’re welcoming to your home for the first time.
+You probably have more visitors to your home during the holiday season than any other time of year, and some may be guests you’re welcoming for the first time.

-Fragrance is a subtle way to set the tone for your holiday gathering and add that special little detail your visitors will remember long after the festivities have ended.
+While it's traditional to adorn your home with holiday decor, fragrance is another way to decorate your spaces—and delight the senses of everyone who spends time there.
+With a method called scentscaping, you can use fragrances to set the tone for your holiday gathering and add special details your visitors will remember long after the festivities have ended.

 Think of the real estate agent strategy of baking cookies in a house they’re showing to create an inviting, homey atmosphere.
-You can do the same with your home fragrance to evoke the spirit of the season for your guests, and even capitalize on this idea for a new product line.
+You can do the same with your home fragrance to evoke the season's spirit for your guests, and even capitalize on this idea for a new product line.

 Gifts for teachers, coworkers, and hard-to-buy-for friends and family are always in high demand this time of year.
-Curated holiday fragrance sets are a gift anyone would be delighted to receive—and they’re an opportunity for getting your products into the hands of new potential customers.
+Curated holiday fragrance sets are a gift anyone would be delighted to receive—and candle samplers are an opportunity to get your your products into the hands of new customers.

 Foyers and entryways